Arcep in Europe and around the world

 Arcep makes this work public through its annual “Achieving digital sustainability” survey, which provides readers with the ability to track the progress of greenhouse gas emissions, energy consumption and device recycling and refurbishment.

 Thanks to this Law, the survey is expanded every year to include new stakeholders or the collection of new types of data.
-In 2024 it will be completed by the collection of environmental data on mobile network equipment.
+In 2024 it was completed by the collection of environmental data on mobile network equipment.

 Arcep is also a proactive contributor to public debates and plays an active role on the national, European and international stages, sharing its experience and the findings of its work on digital technology’s impact on the environment.